Some Basic Design Principles

 So, how did craftsmen manage to do this?
 How did they make a composition fit perfectly in a rectangle?
 How did they know the scale of the pattern they needed before they started?

-The answer lies in square root rectangles.
+The answer lies in rectangles.
 A composition like the above koran box of Ottoman Sultan Selim II has a central tenpointed star.
 This tells us it is a tenfold pattern.
-Therefore it is based on a circle divided into 5 (or 10) equal sections, Therefore, the proportion of the box is a square root of 5 rectangle.
+Therefore it is based on a circle divided into 5 (or 10) equal sections, Therefore, the proportion of the box is a rectangle that fits perfectly inside a circle divided into ten equal segments.

 All geometrical compositions are embellished in one way or another.
 They are never just a composition of single lines.
 How these compositions have been embellished over the centuries depends to a large extent on regional design traditions, and on available materials.
 So, for example, if you see ceramic tiles with a turquoise glaze, such as on this dome in Iran, it is because the craftsmen were able to obtain the mineral turquoise to make that pigment.